tpbadger/DL-projects/Racket Classifier/Racket Classifier.md

 ![png](output_26_0.png)

 Can see that the main cause of error is badminton rackets being predicted when they are actually tennis and squash rackets.
-This is a bit weird as i'd say that badminton rackets are a bit more unique than squash and tennis rackets..
+This is a bit weird as i'd say that badminton rackets are a bit more unique when compared to squash and tennis rackets.
+However, the error may be as a result of unclean data...

 ### Cleaning up the data a bit better